yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-05-web-development-essentials/css-best-practices/README.md

 ## Exercise #2 - Specificity

-In this Exercise you are provided with hero section, which is the first section in the page, and the styles written for this section in the head tag.
+In this Exercise, you are provided with hero section, which is the first section on the page, and the styles written for this section in the head tag.
 The hero section consists a title, subtitle and a button.

-Your objective are to:
+Your objectives are to:

 - Overwrite the styles in the head by increasing the specificity for different elements so required styles are applied:
   - Change the `background` of the hero section from `red` to `#A7C3CF`
-  - Increase the `font size` of the title with `22px` so the users can read it easily
+  - Increase the font size of the title with `22px` so the users can read it easily
   - Increase the width of the button with `50px`
   - Change the color of the button from `black` to `#253F6E`
   - Change the text color of the button from `black` to `white`